chadlis/servier/README.md

 </pre>
 The model will deploy the endpoint in the port 8000. <br />
 Waitress was used as an WSGI and Redis for the caching mechanism.

-### 6. Deploy the trained model with docker-compose

 Deployment